-This guide will provide an overview of DBA names in Alabama.
-We’ll detail how DBA names are regulated, the formal process for registering one, and the steps you’ll need to take to renew your name over time.
+Although we don’t currently support DBA registration in Alabama, this guide will provide an overview of how these names are regulated, the formal process for registering one, and the steps you’ll need to take to renew your name over time.

 A DBA name enables a business entity to operate without using its full legal title.
 This option can provide convenience and branding benefits, especially for certain businesses.
 The state government maintains records of DBA names to track the activities of businesses under the names they’re using.